protocol/research-website/content/posts/RNL-review/index.md

 ## 🧘🏽‍♀️ Reflection

 It goes without saying that 2020 has been an incredibly strange and challenging year by multiple definitions.
-Now we all know by first hand experience what the impact of a pandemic on humanity can have when it reaches global scale and nations are not prepared.
-We believe that it is of utmost importance that we keep building resiliency in our society, just our information systems, create and improve on existing governing and decision making structures in order to distribute knowledge gathered faster, so that we can better prepare ourselves and react to future challenges.
+Now we have experienced what the impact of a global-scale pandemic can be when we are caught unprepared.
+We believe that it is of utmost importance to continue building resiliency into our society -- not just our information systems -- and to create and improve upon existing governing and decision-making structures in order to rapidly distribute knowledge so that we are better prepared to react to future challenges.

-We, the ResNetLab, will continue to focus on doing what we do best, building resiliency into the fabric of distributed systems through open collaboration.
+We at ResNetLab will continue to focus on doing what we do best: building resiliency into the fabric of distributed systems through open collaboration.
 Our mission is:

 The Resilient Networks Lab mission is to build resilient distributed systems, by creating and operating a platform where researchers can collaborate openly and asynchronously on deep technical work.